DF-wu/myServices/README.md

 df home lab services

 ## note
-+ remember to set up enviroment variable when system boot.
+1. remember to set up enviroment variable when system boot.
+2. `crontab` and `@restart` is a simple way to do it.